swiss/dps-architecture-work-group/README.md

 After succesful import you should see this
 ![archimate start screen](archi-collab.png)

-Collaboration, ask for access are create a pull-request
+Collaboration, ask for access or create a pull-request